map588/trains/docs/installation_guide.md

 ## Installation of Main Executable

+Download JRE v17 from Oracle: https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html

+Run the Java JRE v17 installer and follow the instructions to install the JRE.

+Download the Executable installer from the release tab from Github.

+Launch the installer and follow the onscreen instructions

 ## Hardware Wayside Controller
 The Hardware Wayside Controller requires a Raspberry Pi 4B with a SparkFun FTDI 3.3V Serial USB Adapter.
 In addition, a 5V 3A USB power adapter and mini USB-B to USB-A cable are required to power the Raspberry Pi.